What US-Canada border security looks like through the eyes of a Border Patrol agent

 Agents here say Mr. Trump’s crackdown has made would-be unauthorized immigrants far more hesitant about crossing.
 And that shift, agents say, has allowed them to actually do their jobs: delivering consequences to law-breakers without releasing them into the interior.
 Mr. Allen calls it a “morale booster.”

-As crossings have dropped nationally, so have deaths involving fentanyl, which can be lethal in miniscule doses.
+As crossings have dropped nationally, so have deaths involving fentanyl, which can be lethal in minuscule doses.
 While Mr. Trump has linked the northern border to fentanyl trafficking, the vast majority of those seizures by Customs and Border Protection are along the southern border – and at ports of entry there.
 (The Border Patrol only operates between ports.)
 The Swanton Sector seized less than half a pound of fentanyl last fiscal year.

 Simmering community pressures